 Personal pensions and gift aid

 When you contribute to a personal pension, the government also gives you tax relief on your contributions, which means they effectively top up your pension fund for you at your highest rate of tax.
 This can be especially attractive if you are a higher rate taxpayer.
-We work closely with an experienced firm of Independent Financial Advisers who offer professional pension advice if you would like to discuss your circumstances with them.

 By contributing to a personal pension or by making charitable donations that qualify for 'gift aid', you may be able to bring yourself under certain tax thresholds such as the higher rate tax threshold and the tax credits thresholds.
 Charities also benefit by receiving a tax credit from the government when you complete a gift aid donation.
 However, do not give to charity via gift aid if your income is low as you may become liable to repay the tax credit claimed by the charity.

 Basic rate taxpayers can earn £1,000 of savings interest tax free.
 Higher rate taxpayers can earn £500 tax free.
 Everyone can also receive £2,000 of dividend income tax free regardless of their other income.